allenl7/privacy/README.md

 ## Linux

 I recently bought a Thinkpad and I run Ubuntu, Mint and Tails off of it.
-Still playing around and trying to learn.

 ## MacOS